mozilla/pkipolicy/rootstore/policy.md

 An authoritative English language version of the publicly-available audit information MUST be supplied by the Auditor.

-If Mozilla determines that an audit provided does not meet the requirements of this policy, then CA operators will be expected to obtain a new audit, at the CA operator's expense, for the period of time in question.
+If Mozilla determines that an audit provided does not meet the requirements of this policy, then Mozilla MAY require CA operators to obtain a new audit, at the CA operator's expense, for the period of time in question.
 Additionally, depending on the nature of concerns with the audit, Mozilla MAY require that the CA operator obtain such an audit from a new auditor.

 ### 3.2 Auditors ###